Computational expressivity of (circular) proofs with fixed points: Introduction

 \subsection{Outline and contribution}

-The structure of our overall argument is visualised in Figure~\ref{fig:grand-tour}.
+The structure of our overall argument is visualised in Figure~\ref{fig:grand-tour}, outlining a cycle of inclusions of `representable functions'.
+Here the upper row consists of theories of arithmetic, where the representable functions of an arithmetic theory $T$ are just its provably total recursive functions; i.e.\ those functions $ f : \Nat \to \cdots \to \Nat$ with graph computed by some $\Sigma^0_1$ formula $\phi_f(\vec x, y)$ such that $T \proves \forall \vec x \exists y \phi_f (\vec x,y) $.
+The lower row consists of type systems whose representable functions are just those admitting a typing derivation with conclusion $\nat \to \cdots \to \nat$ computing the function under its operational semantics (as in, e.g., Definition~\ref{defn:numerals-representability}).

 (1) is a standard embedding of finitary proofs into circular proofs (Proposition~\ref{prop:cmulj-simulates-mulj}).
 (2) reduces $\cmuLJ$ to its `negative fragment', in particular free of greatest fixed points ($\nu$), via a double negation translation (Proposition~\ref{prop:cmulj-into-cmuljminus}).

 (3) is one of our main contributions: we build a higher-order computability model $\HR$ that interprets $\cmuLJneg$ (Theorem~\ref{thm:prog-implies-hr}), and moreover formalise this construction itself within $\PSCA$ to obtain our upper bound (Theorem~\ref{thm:cmuLJneg-to-psca}).
 The domain of this model a priori is an (untyped) term extension of $\cmuLJneg$.
-It is important for logical complexity that we interpret fixed points semantically as bona fide fixed points, rather than via encoding into a second-order system. \todonew{could elaborate here, as asked by a reviewer} Along the way we must also establish some novel reverse mathematics of the Knaster-Tarski fixed point theorem (Theorem~\ref{thm:muphi-is-phiwo}).
+It is important for logical complexity that we interpret fixed points semantically as bona fide fixed points, rather than via encoding into a second-order system.
+Along the way we must also establish some novel reverse mathematics of the Knaster-Tarski fixed point theorem (Theorem~\ref{thm:muphi-is-phiwo}).

+(4) is an intricate and nontrivial result established by M\"ollerfeld in \cite{Moellerfeld02:phd-thesis}, which we use as a `black box'.
+(5) is again a double negation translation, morally a specialisation of the $\Pin 0 2 $-conservativity of full second-order arithmetic $\SOPA$ over its intuitionistic counterpart $\SOHA$, composed with a relativisation of quantifiers to $\Nat$ (\Cref{thm:muPA-pi02-cons-muHA,prop:muHA-to-muHAneg}).